Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ## Google Sheet
 ![image](https://user-images.githubusercontent.com/68662449/163656457-6bc38e8d-fabd-457a-aab8-7677b4ea05fa.png)

-When a user is registered their information is automatically enetred here etc
+- When a user is registered their information is automatically entered on the spreadsheet.
+- Website owner manually enters 'Available' for every day of the week before bookings begins.

 ## Libraries Used